kwyse/euler-solutions/README.md

 # Project Euler solutions

-Rust implementations for Project Euler problems using only the Rust standard library.
-Tests are included.
+Project Euler solutions using only the Rust standard library.

+## Performance

+[Criterion](https://crates.io/crates/criterion) is used for profiling.
+Benchmarks can be ran with `cargo bench`.